skyline trail

 the Skyline Trail: a connection between Swords Park and Zimmerman Park!

-The Skyline Trail will be a new multiuse pathway along the Billings rims.
-It will make the rims accessible to runners, walkers, bicyclists, and people using assistive mobility devices, and it will provide them with at least 7 miles of continuous trail.
+The Skyline Trail is the exciting new multiuse pathway along the Billings rims.
+Now, runners, walkers, bicyclists, and people using assistive mobility devices, can all enjoy the beautiful cityscape below, while recreating above.
+This new link between Zimmerman Park and Swords Park now provides at least 7 miles of continuous trail!

 quick facts about skyline trail